 For eligible children, the federally funded Children’s Health Insurance Program (CHIP) provides low-cost health coverage, including dental care.
 This program has restrictions, however, so you will want to check its guidelines.

 Even with good prevention, costly dental work can be a fact of life for many people.
-Dental expenses may be part of overall medical debt, which can be difficult for many people to pay back
+Dental expenses may be part of overall medical debt, which can be difficult for many people to pay back.

 When faced with dental costs, a personal loan could be the right choice for you.
-Because it is flexible, you can use it for a range of medical expenses, whether planned dental procedures or unexpected emergencies.
+Because it is flexible, you can use it for a range of dental expenses, whether planned dental procedures or unexpected emergencies.

 Plus, it’s predictable.
 With a personal loan, you’ll know when your loan is due to be paid off.
 At Discover Personal Loans, you can design your loan around you.
-Pick the amount you need and the repayment term from options offered to fit your budget.

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.

 The information provided herein is for informational purposes only and is not intended to be construed as professional advice.
-Nothing contained in this article shall give rise to, or be construed to give rise to, any obligation or liability whatsoever on the part of Discover Bank or its affiliates.
+Nothing contained in this article shall give rise to, or be construed to give rise to, any obligation or liability whatsoever on the part of Discover, a division of Capital One, N.A., or its affiliates.

 * ABOUT SURVEY

-All figures are from an online customer survey conducted in September 2024.
-A total of 736 Discover personal loan customers were interviewed about their most recent Discover personal loan with 546 of them using the funds to consolidate debt.
+All figures are from an online customer survey conducted in September and October 2025.
+A total of 461 Discover personal loan customers were interviewed about their most recent Discover personal loan with 332 of them using the funds to consolidate debt.
 All results @ a 95% confidence level.
-Respondents opened their personal loan between January and July 2024 for the purpose of consolidating debt.
+Respondents opened their personal loan between January and July 2025 for the purpose of consolidating debt.
 Agree includes respondents who ‘Somewhat Agree’ and ‘Strongly Agree’.